alilou-dev/CSharpBankccount/README.md

 # CSharpBankccount
-app with c# for manage banck Account as a test for ExaltIT
+app with c# for manage bank Account as a test for ExaltIT